sabinekraml/Lilith-2/README.md

 - In case of problems running the code, check whether the `__init.py__` file exists in lilith/internal/ and is executable.
 If not, create it (as an empty file) and declare it as executable.
 If the code still does not work, check that all the Lilith Python (`.py`) files are executable.

+- If the example codes don't run, check whether they are executable; if they are not, do `chmod u+x` ...

 - If you get an error `ImportError: No module named lilith`, your path to Lilith is probably not correct. (e.g, when this happens with the Python example codes, check where `lilith_dir` points to)